Dealerserva/Fun-shit/README.md

 when u run this i am not responsible for any damages caused ( used at own risk )

-close the bat file and open msedgecloser to close all tabs!
+close the bat file and open closeedge to close all tabs!

 * please note this can fry you're ram and it can likely cause a pc crash *